blaine-geiger/blaine-geiger/README.md

 </details>

-I have essentially recreated a portion of the virtual environment and machines that exist in my University's lab.
+I've essentially recreated a portion of the virtual environment and machines that exist in my University's lab.
 These include Kali
 Linux, Metasploitable2, OWASP (Open Worldwide Application Security Project), WebGoat, and Damn Vulnerable Web App.
-This provides a safe environment to learn about security, vulnerabilities, exploits, and carry out controlled penetration testing.
+This provides a safe environment to explore security, vulnerabilities, exploits, and conduct controlled penetration tests.
+This lab will remain a valuable resource post-graduation, allowing me to continue learning independently.

-I will be able to use and upscale this rich learning environment after I graduate and no longer have access to the school's resources.
+One significant challenge was integrating the lab with my existing home network and devices.
+Although the network itself is simple, ensuring smooth integration without impacting existing functionality required careful planning and configuration.
+This process has allowed me to develop practical skills in network segmentation, device configuration, and maintaining a controlled environment for ethical hacking.

-The best part is that I can say I have designed, constructed, and configured it all from the ground up.
-It is a humble lab, but it is my first lab, and I am proud of the work I've done.
-It is still a work in progress, but the setup is complete.
-The documentation simply needs to be finalized, and I will upload it here.</p>
+I’m proud of this lab as my first major cybersecurity project.
+While it’s still a work in progress, the setup is complete, and I’m finalizing the documentation to share here soon.

  #### *More to come: Work in progress*
   - [Lab Phase 1: Design and equiment considerations](https://github.com/blaine-geiger/Lab-Phase-1)